UKEIAM/graphxplore/docs/source/index.rst

 #.
 Extract, inspect and potentially adjust metadata information with :ref:`metadatahandling`

 #.
-Potentially clean and transform data with :ref:`datamapping`
+Clean artifacts and transform data with :ref:`datamapping`

 #.
 Convert the relational data into a graph structure (and load into a Neo4J database) with :ref:`graphtranslation`

 #.
-Generate knowledge graphs for easy exploratory data analysis and/or visual presentation with :ref:`graphdatascience`
+Generate dashboards and graph-based visualizations for easy exploratory data analysis with :ref:`graphdatascience`

 Subpackages
 -----------